Blendify/blender-manual/trunk/blender_docs/manual/preferences/file.rst

    You may choose to ignore these security issues and allow scripts to be executed automatically.
 Excluded Paths
    Blend files in these folders will *not* automatically run Python scripts.
-   This can be used to define where blend files from untrusted sources are kept.
+   This can be used to define where blend-files from untrusted sources are kept.

 .. seealso:: :doc:`/advanced/scripting/python/security`